microsoft/PowerPlatformConnectors/certified-connectors/HTML To PDF By Pascalcase/Readme.md

 ## HTML To PDF By Pascalcase

-This connector can overcome the limitation of the native one drive HTML to PDF convertor which has 2mb HTML size limit, there are not many options in the market if one wants to find a way to convert more than 2mb HTML.
-We think for the cost which we are offering, its the cheapest in the market, without any compromises being made to the capabilities.
+HTML to PDF connector by Pascalcase can overcome the limitation of the native one drive HTML to PDF convertor which has 2mb HTML size limit.

-## Publisher: Pascalcase Software Pvt.Ltd
+## Publisher:

+Pascalcase

 ## Prerequisites